Choco31415/SFTP3/README.md

 s.close()
 ```

-All FTP methods may be found in FTP_client in FTP_Client.py.
+All SFTP methods may be found in SFTP_client in SFTP_Client.py.

 Also, please note that any method calls that the server reports as invalid will cause exceptions in the Python code.
-As such, it is good practice to wrap the FTP code in a try-except statement.
+As such, it is good practice to wrap the SFTP code in a try-except statement.

 # Project Tree
 Attributes